Essex: Settlement patterns

 Colchester occupies the site of Camulodunum, the first major city in Roman Britain and its first capital.
 Colchester claims to be Britain's first city.

 The pattern of settlement in the county is diverse.
 The areas closest to London are the most densely settled, though the Metropolitan Green Belt has prevented the further sprawl of London into the county.
 The Green Belt was initially a narrow band of land, but subsequent expansions meant it was able to limit the further expansion of many of the commuter towns close to the capital.
 The Green Belt zone close to London includes many prosperous commuter towns, as well as the new towns of Basildon and Harlow, originally developed to resettle Londoners after the destruction of London housing in the Second World War; they have since been significantly developed and expanded.
 Epping Forest also prevents the further spread of the Greater London Urban Area.

 As it is not far from London, with its economic magnetism, many of Essex's settlements, particularly those near or within short driving distance of railway stations, function as dormitory towns or villages where London workers raise their families.
 In these areas a high proportion of the population commute to London, and the wages earned in the capital are typically significantly higher than more local jobs.
 Many parts of Essex therefore, especially those closest to London, have a major economic dependence on London and the transport links that take people to work there.

 Part of the south-east of the county, already containing the major population centres of Basildon, Southend and Thurrock, is within the Thames Gateway and designated for further development.
 Parts of the south-west of the county, such as Buckhurst Hill and Chigwell, are contiguous with Greater London neighbourhoods and therefore form part of the Greater London Urban Area.

 In rural parts of the county, there are many small towns, villages and hamlets largely built in the traditional materials of timber and brick, with clay tile or thatched roofs.

 Administrative history

 Before the County Council

-Before the creation of the county councils, county-level administration was limited in nature; lord-lieutenants replaced the sheriffs from the time of Henry VIII and took a primarily military role, responsible for the militia and the Volunteer Force that replaced it.

-Most administration was carried out by justices of the peace (JPs) appointed by the Lord-Lieutenant of Essex based upon their reputation.
-The JPs carried out judicial and administrative duties such as maintenance of roads and bridges, supervision of the poor laws, administration of county prisons and setting the County Rate.
-JPs carried out these responsibilities, mainly through quarter sessions, and did this on a voluntary basis.
+The county was administered by a Sheriff of Essex from medieval times.
+From the time of Henry VIII onwards, there was also a Lord Lieutenant of Essex, who took over the sheriff's former responsibilities relating to military functions, notably becoming responsible for the county's militia.
+The sheriff retained responsibility for the administration of justice.
+The sheriff was responsible for organising the county-level courts, with serious cases heard by visiting judges at the assizes and less serious cases heard by the county's magistrates at the quarter sessions.
+The quarter sessions gradually also took on a variety of administrative functions, such as maintenance of roads and bridges, supervision of the poor laws, administration of county prisons and setting the County Rate.